The Module Structure of a Group Action on a Ring: Examples

 Now let $p=3$, D a cyclic group of order 3 and $V$ an indecomposable $kD$-module of dimension 2.
 Then $k[V]^D=k[c,d]$, where $\deg c=1$ and $\deg d=3$.
 The structure as a $kD$-module is known (cf.\ \cite[1.1]{KS}): $S=k[V] \cong k[d] \otimes ( S_0 \oplus S_1 \oplus (k[c] \otimes S_2))$.
 This leads to a Hilbert Series with coefficients in the Green ring (in fairly obvious notation, but cf.\ \cite{HS})

 where $F$ denotes the free module of rank 1.

 Now consider the sum of three copies of $V$.
 A straightforward calculation shows that

 We know that the $[k]$ and $[V]$ parts are Cohen-Macaulay of dimension 3, by Proposition~\ref{p:tensoroff} or Corollary~\ref{c:sum}.
-But the $[F]$ part cannot be Cohen-Macaulay, because of the minus sign in the numerator of the Hilbert series.
+But the $[F]$ part cannot be Cohen-Macaulay, because the terms in the denominator of the Hilbert series correspond to the degrees of the obvious set of parameters but there is a minus sign in the numerator.
 It must have dimension 6 and depth 4 or 5, by Proposition~\ref{p:proj}.
-The $[k]$ part corresponds to $k[V_1 \oplus V_2 \oplus V_3]^{\oplus D}$, so this is not Gorenstein, again by considering the numerator in the Hilbert series, in contrast to the result in \cite{Stanley} that in characteristic 0 the invariant subalgebra is Gorenstein when the determinant of the representation $V$ is trivial.
+The $[k]$ part corresponds to $k[V_1 \oplus V_2 \oplus V_3]^{\oplus D}$; this is not Gorenstein, again by considering the numerator in the Hilbert series, in contrast to the result in \cite{Stanley} that in characteristic 0 the invariant subalgebra is Gorenstein when the determinant of the representation $V$ is trivial.

 In fact $k[V_1 \oplus V_2 \oplus V_3]^{\oplus D}$ must be free over $k[d_1,d_2,d_3]$, with basis 1 and three elements in degree 2 (which can be taken to be the images of elements of the form $x_iy_j-x_jy_i$).
 The product of any two of these images must be $0$, because there is nothing in degree 4, so we have completely determined the algebra $k[V_1 \oplus V_2 \oplus V_3]^{\oplus D}$.